thespecialone1/blog/content/blogs/excel-bi/furniture-sales-analysis.md

 ---

-I found some inspiration from a concise walkthrough online that showed just how powerful—and surprisingly simple—Excel can be when used intentionally.
+I found some inspiration from a concise walkthrough online that showed just how powerful and surprisingly simple Excel can be when used intentionally.
 That nudge helped me shape my own workflow and gave me the momentum to take it further.

 ---